ree-ma-thakur/Caching-Next-App/README.md

 - Idea behind this is not to avoid duplicate request but instead to avoid requests altogether unless the data has changed
 - This avoids unnecessary requests to data source & speeds up the application
 - The cache persists until it's revalidated(manually or after set time)
+- Eg : After removing headers of page & layout if we naviagte to another page & come back to message page then no new request is sent to backend this is because of data cache, as it stored the response from fetch function & keep using it always, to get new request everytime we can use revalidatePath after we change some data or we can configure the fetch function using cache setting

 # Full Route Cache